7 Critical Factors for better Google Page Speed

 Visual Stability – Cumulative Layout Shift (CLS)

 Visual Stability is a core component of the Core Web Vitals.
 It, along with other core Web Vitals components, is used for measuring the stability and responsiveness of your web page as seen by its visitors.
-Visual Stability measures the degree to which objects on a page remain stable with respect to each other over time.
+Visual Stability measures the degree to which objects on a page remain stable concerning each other over time.
 A high value indicates that the elements on a web page are moving relative to each other; they have a shift in position that is visually perceptible.
 A low value indicates good visual Stability (a low CLS).

 Visual Stability is a score that is part of Core Web Vitals

-Visual Stability measures how well text and objects can be recognized when moving around within their container.
+Visual Stability measures how well text and objects can be recognized within their container.
 For example, on the page or in a picture frame.
 This new test is part of a suite of speed tests for mobile; it was introduced to help developers understand if the layouts of their pages are stable under common real-world visual conditions.

 Keep visual structure that’s logical and consistent when you use Visual Stability from Core Web Vitals.
 With Visual Stability, you can keep your layout intact, increasing customer trust and confidence in your site.